WorldEnd: Anime

 The anime aired on April 11, 2017, on Tokyo MX, with further broadcasts on TV Aichi, Sun TV, TVQ Kyushu Broadcasting, BS11, and AT-X then finished on June 27, 2017.
 The series ran for 12 episodes.
-The series is licensed in North America by Crunchyroll, and Funimation released it on home video with an English dub.
+Crunchyroll streamed the series, and Funimation released it on home video with an English dub.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.
 Muse Communication licensed the series in South and Southeast Asia and streamed it on their YouTube channel.